MCBasterSheet/MCBasterSheet/MCB150/pages/AI Summarized 1-29-2024.md

 # Next Topic Preview
 The lecturer concludes by introducing the next topic, nucleic acids, specifying DNA and RNA as the two main types.

+# Introduction to Nucleic Acids

+> In this transcript, the speaker introduces nucleic acids as macromolecules primarily known for information storage.
+While acknowledging their role in genetics, the discussion is kept generic, with an emphasis on nucleotides as the building blocks.

+# Nucleotide Structure

+> Nucleotides, the monomers of nucleic acids, consist of three components: nitrogenous base, five-carbon sugar, and phosphate group.
+The nitrogenous base can be a single or double ring structure, classified as pyrimidines (single ring) or purines (double ring).
+The terminology is highlighted as being generic.

+> The generic structure is further detailed, and a numbering system is introduced, emphasizing the importance of the nitrogenous base in providing identity.

+# Nucleoside and Nucleotide Specificity

+> Nucleosides, consisting of sugar and nitrogenous base, form the basis for more specific terms.
+The addition of phosphates leads to nucleotides.
+The terms nucleoside monophosphate, nucleoside diphosphate, and nucleoside triphosphate are explained, providing specificity in describing the number of phosphates.

+# DNA and RNA Differences

+> Distinctions between DNA and RNA are discussed, focusing on differences in bases (adenine, guanine, cytosine, thymine, uracil) and sugars (deoxyribose in DNA, ribose in RNA).
+The naming conventions for nucleotides in DNA (DNTP) and RNA (NTP) are introduced.

+# DNA and RNA Building Blocks

+> Building blocks for DNA are deoxyribonucleoside triphosphates (DNTPs), and for RNA, ribonucleoside triphosphates (NTPs).
+The importance of three phosphates in the incoming building blocks is stressed.

+# RNA and DNA Structures

+> DNA is usually double-stranded, while RNA is usually single-stranded.
+The phosphodiester linkage is explained as the covalent bond forming between nucleotides during polymerization.

+# Polymerization of Nucleic Acids

+> The polymerization process involves a condensation reaction, producing a phosphodiester bond and releasing a water molecule.
+The requirement of three phosphates for energy is clarified, emphasizing the breakage of a pyrophosphate group.

+# Nature of Nucleic Acids

+> A final learning catalytic question addresses the existence of certain molecules in nature, encouraging understanding of naming conventions and molecular structures.